aptos-labs/aptos-core/developer-docs-site/docs/concepts/basics-accounts.md

 When a user requests to create an account, for example by using the [Aptos SDK](https://aptos-labs.github.io/ts-sdk-doc/classes/AptosAccount.html), the following cryptographic steps are executed:

 - Start by generating a new private key, public key pair.
-- From the user get the preferred signature scheme for the account: If the account should use a single signature or if it should require multiple signatures for signing a transaction.
+- From the user, get the preferred signature scheme for the account: If the account should use a single signature or if it should require multiple signatures for signing a transaction.
 - Combine the public key with the user's signature scheme to generate a 32-byte authentication key.
 - Initialize the account sequence number to 0.
 Both the authentication key and the sequence number are stored in the